 Suppose you're arrested in Santa Barbara, California, for driving under the influence of alcohol.
 In that case, law enforcement may use chemical testing to measure your blood alcohol content (BAC).
 Chemical tests used to calculate BAC in Santa Barbara evaluate a person's breath, blood, or urine to establish whether they were driving over the limit of .08 percent BAC.

 Understanding these chemical tests and what you may do when pulled over for suspected DUI is essential.
 If you face DUI charges in Santa Barbara, contact the experienced DUI lawyers at the Aron Law Firm for help.
-Our DUI lawyers are available to discuss your DUI case in a free and confidential consultation.
+Our DUI lawyers are available to discuss your DUI case in a confidential consultation.
 Review the information below to learn more about BAC tests in Santa Barbara, California.

 Do I Have to Take a BAC Test in Santa Barbara?